Maxcloud/MapleResearch/README.md

 ## IP Checks

   - Game is fucking booby trapped with IP checks
-  - Its not worth me pointing out where
+  - It's not worth me pointing out where ( will eventually )
   - But basically getpeername is called, just return the expected IP ` 63.251.217.1 `
   - Sad thing is they have heavy API checks on winsock so use the WSP variants like I do
   - TODO: Talk more about the ` MyGetProcAddress ` and heavy winapi checks ( xxxx.nst )